Welcome to Glastonbury Public Schools Kindergarten

 When will I find out who my child’s teacher is?

 An email is sent to all families in late July/early August with your child’s class placement.
 Teachers often follow-up with a letter introducing themselves to your child before school starts.
-Be sure your email address is up-to-date in the Student Info Update system.
-A great deal of communication from the district and school is sent to you this way.
+A great deal of communication from the district and school is sent via our SchoolMessenger system, which uses the email addresses and phone numbers that were provided in the online Registration System.

 How will I find out bus numbers and routes?